 What is a home inspection performed by a Home Inspector

-A home inspection is an objective “visual” opinion of the physical structure and systems of a house, from the roof to the foundation performed by a Professional Certified Home Inspector.
-A home inspector is a qualified, experienced and sometimes certified in finding deficiencies and safety issues within a property.
+A home inspection is a professional assessment of the physical structure and systems of a house, encompassing everything from the roof to the foundation.
+It is conducted by a certified and experienced home inspector who specializes in identifying deficiencies and safety issues within a property.
 This evaluation is based on objective observations and serves as a valuable tool for potential homebuyers or property owners.

 Why does the cost of Inspections vary between Inspectors